An Enemy of the People

 Latin America, al-Andalus and the Arab World: Essays on Cultural Transmission and Artistic Reimaginings

-An homage to María Rosa Menocal, will be published this year by AUB Press.
-The volume, which is co-funded by CASAR, traces the routes of cultural transmission from the East, through medieval Iberia to Latin America.
-Contributors include major internal scholars from the fields of literature, language, history, translation and theater, including Christina Civantos, Luce López-Baralt, Emilio Gónzalez Ferrín, Michel Sleiman, Jason Weiss, and Enass Khansa.
-The volume will serve as the basis for a summer institute in August 2021, funded by the U. S. Department of Education and organized by Susan Douglass, Education Outreach Director at Georgetown’s Center for Contemporary Arab Studies, and sponsored by the Center for Contemporary Arab Studies (CCAS) and the Alwaleed Center for Muslim-Christian Understanding (ACMCU) at Georgetown.
+An homage to María Rosa Menocal edited by Robert Myers, this volume was published in 2024 by AUB Press.
+The volume, which was co-funded by CASAR, traces the routes of cultural transmission from the East, through medieval Iberia, to Latin America.
+Contributors include major international scholars from the fields of literature, language, history, translation and theater, including Christina Civantos, Luce López-Baralt, Emilio Gónzalez Ferrín, Michel Sleiman, Jason Weiss and Enass Khansa.
+The volume served as the basis for a summer institute in 2021, funded by the U. S. Department of Education and organized by Susan Douglass, Education Outreach Director at Georgetown’s Center for Contemporary Arab Studies, and sponsored by the Center for Contemporary Arab Studies (CCAS) and the Alwaleed Center for Muslim-Christian Understanding (ACMCU) at Georgetown.

 Published by Brill, is a collection of plays and companion essays about the plays and playwrights.
 The volume, written and edited by Robert Myers and Nada Saab, Associate Professor of Arabic Studies at Lebanese American University, includes their translations of three of the collection’s five plays, which are by ‘Isam Mahfouz, Muhammad al-Maghut, Sa’dallah Wannous, Jawad al-Asadi and Ra’ida Taha.